Drone Pilot Stories with Dr Debbie Debbie Saunders

 When it comes to the drones I operate, I typically fly the DJI Matrice 210 because we built the first attachment for our technology to suit this drone; but I also fly a smaller DJI Phantom drone.
 We now have a fleet of matrice drones for our technology as well as a Freefly Systems Astro, which I’m looking forward to flying more often in the future.

-Though, I’ve gained a lot of freedom by getting my operator’s certificate as well as my pilot’s license because it gives me a lot more access to areas really easily that wouldn’t otherwise be possible.
-So the things I dislike are just becoming part of the process and instead of grabbing my binoculars for fieldwork, I now grab boxes full of batteries and power cables.
+I’ve gained a lot of freedom by getting my operator’s certificate as well as my pilot’s licence since it gives me a lot more access to areas really easily that wouldn’t otherwise be possible.
+So now instead of grabbing my binoculars for fieldwork, I grab boxes full of batteries and equipment so I can fly for as long as possible!

 Stay tuned for Part 2 of Dr Debbie Saunders’ Drone Pilot Story!